 Homocysteine concentration is an indicator of acquired folate or cobalamin deficiency and is a contributing factor in the pathogenesis of neural tube defects.
 Homocysteine was also thought to be an independent predictor of cardiovascular disease (atherosclerosis, heart disease, thromboembolism), as early observational studies prior to the year 2000 linked homocysteine to cardiovascular risk and morbidity and mortality.
 However, following U.S. Food and Drug Administration mandated folic acid supplementation in 1998, homocysteine concentrations decreased by approximately 10% without a similar change in cardiovascular or ischemic events.
 Currently, the use of homocysteine for assessment of cardiovascular risk is uncertain and controversial.
 Based on several meta-analyses, at present, homocysteine may be regarded as a weak risk factor for coronary heart disease, and there is a lack of direct causal relationship between hyperhomocysteinemia and cardiovascular disease.
 It is most likely an indicator of poor lifestyle and diet.

 This test should be used in conjunction with plasma amino acids, quantitative acylcarnitines, methylmalonic acid, and urine organic acids to aid in the biochemical screening for primary and secondary disorders of methionine metabolism.

-Homocysteine concentrations >13 mcmol/ L are considered abnormal in patients evaluated for suspected nutritional deficiencies (B12, folate) and inborn errors of metabolism.
-Measurement of methylmalonic acid (MMA) distinguishes between B12 (cobalamin) and folate deficiencies, as MMA is only elevated in B12 deficiency.
-Response to dietary treatment can be evaluated by monitoring plasma homocysteine concentrations over time.
+Elevated homocysteine concentrations are considered informative in patients evaluated for suspected nutritional deficiencies (vitamin B12, foltate) and inborn errors of metabolism.
+Measurement of methylmalonic acid (MMA) distinguishes between B12 (cobalamin) and folate deficiencies, as MMA is only elevated in vitamin B12 deficiency.
+Treatment response can be evaluated by monitoring plasma homocysteine concentrations over time.